 For developers with more complex setups, Shopify offers advanced configuration options:

 This process can be a little complicated for beginners.
-If you want help setting up Shopify MCP servers, get our Shopify integration services.
+If you need help setting up Shopify MCP servers, contact our Shopify integration company.

 Working With Shopify API Inside MCP

-Integrating the Shopify Admin API into the core function of an MCP server.
-That enables it to fetch and manipulate live store data for the AI.
-This process involves using your app’s credentials to make authenticated, RESTful requests.
+We will now integrate the Shopify Admin API into the core functionality of an MCP server.
+That enables it to fetch the live store data for the AI.
+This process uses your app credentials to make authenticated RESTful requests.

 Authenticate & Initialize Securely